awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 ------

-   The following example creates a CloudWatch event target that starts the specified instance ID using the document `AWS-StartEC2Instance`\.
+   The following example creates an EventBridge event target that starts the specified instance ID using the document `AWS-StartEC2Instance`\.

 ------
 #### [ Linux ]